A History of UK Wiring Regulations: IEE to BS 7671

 The 18th Edition was published in July 2018 and came into effect on 1 January 2019.
 It retained the IEC 60364-aligned structure introduced by the 17th Edition but introduced significant new requirements reflecting the changing landscape of electrical installations.

 The 18th Edition has subsequently been updated by Amendment 1 (February 2020) and Amendment 2 (March 2022).
 Amendment 1 extended RCD protection to lighting circuits in domestic premises.
 Amendment 2 was a major update introducing Section 716 for prosumer electrical installations, expanded EV charging requirements, and the recommendation of arc fault detection devices (AFDDs).
-The current version is BS 7671:2018+A2:2022.
+For a full breakdown of what changed, see our guide to the key changes in BS 7671.

 Related Course